Arab states seek end to violence in Syria

-CAIRO Arab League states want Syria to use dialogue, not arms, to address a five-month-old rebellion that Syrian President Bashar al-Assad has tried to crush with tanks and troops, the League's chairman told a foreign ministers' meeting on Tuesday.
+CAIRO Arab League states want Syria to use dialogue, not arms, to address a five-month-old rebellion that Syrian President Bashar al-Assad has been trying to crush with tanks and troops, the League's head said on Tuesday.

-But Arab ministers will also consider a call to reject unilateral U.S. sanctions against Damascus, according to a draft resolution obtained by Reuters.

-The United States, which has imposed limits on trade with Syria under its 2004 Syria Accountability Act -- referred to in

-the draft as "a violation of international law," has stepped up sanctions to include Assad, several aides and businesses.
+In an opening address to an Arab foreign ministers' meeting, Arab League chairman Sheikh Hamad bin Jassim al-Thani, the Qatari prime minister, also urged the international community to back a Palestinian bid for statehood, which Arabs will support at the United Nations this month.

-Arab League chief Nabil Elaraby said he had agreed a series of measures with Assad on Saturday after a visit to Damascus, and would present them to ministers at the meeting in Cairo that was called to discuss Syria and other Arab issues.
+Arab League chief Nabil Elaraby said he had agreed a series of measures with Assad on Saturday after a brief visit to Damascus, and would present them to the foreign ministers' meeting in Cairo, called to discuss Syria and other Arab issues.

 ARAB LEAGUE TEAM